martinfrances107/rust_d3_geo/README.md

 I am trying to get a program of mine to run faster, but I want this to eventually be a true library port.
 So feel free to add suggestions to my todo list.

-Here is a list of the currently supported projections.
-* AziumuthalEqualArea
-* AzimuthalEquiDistant
-* Equirectangular
-* Gnomic
-* Mercator
-* Orthographic
-* Stereographic

 A complete list of all ported projections can be found in invert-test.rs.
 Out of the 15 distinct projections listed only 7 have been ported so far.
 </details>